openframeworks/ofSite/_documentation/addons/ofxOpenCv/ofxCvHaarFinder.markdown

 ofxCvHaarFinder allows you to check an image for a match to a Haar classifier.
-The Haar Classifier is a data file generated from a training process where an application is “taught” how to recognize something in different contexts.
+The Haar Classifier is a data file generated from a training process where an application is "taught" how to recognize something in different contexts.
 This can be things like recognizing whether a certain sound is a word being spoken by a user, whether a gesture is a certain shape, or, in the image shown below, whether a pattern of pixels constitute a face.

 ![face detection](face_detection.jpg "Face detection on a photograph")